microsoft/cloudsqlworkshop/cloudsqlworkshop/04_Manage_and_Optimize_SQL_AzureVM/readme.md

 In this exercise you will explore using Premium SSD v2 disks for database files to save cost and minimize the needed size of the managed disks. **This capability is currently in preview**.

 Use the Azure Portal to walk through the steps to deploy a new SQL Server virtual machine from the marketplace (without deploying the VM).
-On the Basics screen choose **Availability Zone** under Availability Options.
-Using the **Next**: options skip to the blade for **SQL Server Settings**.
+On the Basics screen choose **Availability Zone** under Availability Options. **Choose the E4bds_v5 VM size.** Using the **Next**: options skip to the blade for **SQL Server Settings**.

 Make sure the checkbox for **Use Premium SSD v2 for this virtual machine** is checked.
 Select *Change Configuration* under the storage settings.
 Explore the new portal experience to choose Size, Max IOPS, and Throughput for data and log disks.
 You can learn more about this experience at https://learn.microsoft.com/azure/azure-sql/virtual-machines/windows/storage-configuration-premium-ssd-v2.